turbot/steampipe-plugin-mastodon/docs/tables/mastodon_following.md

 # Table: mastodon_following

-Represents a user of Mastodon an account is following.
+Represents a user of Mastodon that an account is following.

+The `mastodon_following` table can be used to query information about any follower, and **you must specify the following_account_id** in the where or join clause using the `following_account_id` column.

 ## Examples